-Niagara Falls for Kids — a three day itinerary
+Niagara Falls for Kids: A three day itinerary

 This itinerary for Niagara Falls for kids is geared toward a late afternoon arrival that coincides with hotel check-in times.
 If driving in, try to arrive by 4:00 p.m.
 EST.

-If you’re flying to Niagara Falls, NY, we used the Buffalo airport (BUF) which had more options and better prices than flying straight in to Niagara Falls.
+If you’re flying to Niagara Falls, NY, we used the Buffalo airport (BUF) which has more options and better prices than flying straight in to Niagara Falls.
 The drive from Buffalo to Niagara Falls is about 30 minutes on I-90.
 Very easy!

-Day One: Let’s settle in!
+Day One at Niagara Falls, USA: Let’s settle in!

 On arrival, check in to your hotel.